Nathaniel Fish Moore

 Nathaniel Fish Moore (December 25, 1782 - April 27, 1872) was the eighth president of Columbia College; he had earlier been a lawyer and served on the faculty.
 He was the nephew of the college's former president Benjamin Moore.

 Moore earned his AB at Columbia in 1802, during which time his uncle Benjamin Moore served as president of the college.
+At Columbia, Nathaniel Fish Moore was a member of the Philolexian Society.
 He was promoted to MA in 1805.